5aled1801/Task_nady_Elkodaa/README.md

 ## Setup

-## make sure to install nodejs version 20 or mor
+## make sure to install nodejs version 20 or more